alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result-either.md

 #### Why you shouldn’t naively serialize `Result`
 Avoid serializing `Result` in **public contracts**: it leaks an internal control-flow wrapper into your schema.
 Prefer `Match` into a DTO / HTTP status / `ProblemDetails` (unless using a custom special converter).
-This teaching `Result` doesn’t expose public `Value`/`Error`/flags, but many production `Result` types do - and that’s where this gets wonky.
+Many production `Result` types expose public `Value`/`Error`/flags - and that’s where this gets wonky.

 If you serialize a `Result`-shaped class directly, you can end up with confusing “wrapper JSON” like this: